 This is the basic process you’ll complete in order to learn abroad.
 The order in which you do things is somewhat flexible.
 Apply or renew your passport any time during the process.

-Complete a First Step Meeting & Online Profile
+Complete a First Step Session & Online Profile

-- First Step Meetings guide you through the basics of going abroad.
+- First Step Sessions guide you through the basics of going abroad.
 They can be done via a 30 minute online module or a 20–30 minute in-person group advising session.

 - Your Online Profile creates a record of your interests and needs for going abroad and provides Learning Abroad Center advisers with the basics about you.